giagia2002123/Cyclistic-Rider-Behavior-Analysis/README.md

 The results of this analysis will provide valuable insights into the behavior of Cyclistic's customers and can be used to inform business decisions and marketing strategies.

+This project is a part of Google Data Analytics: Capstone Project Course provided on Coursera.

 ## Divvy Bike Sharing Data

 The Divvy Bike Sharing data is a comprehensive dataset that provides historical trip data for public use.
 This data is released on a monthly schedule and is provided according to the Divvy Data License Agreement.